qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Volume is up(J) and down(H).
 * Browser search is A, favourites is F.
 * Escape is pure escape.
-* Caps lock is number lock.
+* Caps lock is scroll lock.